Funding transformational initiatives

 Is Laudes Foundation a Catholic organisation?

 Laudes Foundation is not a Catholic organisation.
-The name is simply a nod to the heritage and inspiration of the Brenninkmeijer family.
+The name is a reflection of the heritage and inspiration of the Brenninkmeijer family.